-Shelly relay ecosystem has expanded significantly in the past years, and now features a relay for every occasion.
+Shelly’s relay ecosystem has expanded significantly in the past years, and now features a relay for every occasion.

-Improvements, upgrades, issues addressed
+Improvements, upgrades, and issues addressed

-In my articles, I outlined the things that bothered me about the first generation Shelly devices.
+In my articles, I outlined the things that bothered me about the first-generation Shelly devices.
 The main things on my mind were: